Omnna launched its software into the Automotive Aftermarket, referred to as Omnna AutoSaaS today.

 Omnna launched in the Lumber and Building Materials Market and created a warehouse product.

-Omnna developed a HIPPA product for Clinics and Dealership product for sales and service organizations
+Omnna developed a HIPAA product for Clinics and Dealership product for sales and service organizations

 Omnna licensed a software product for the Firearms industry called Trident1 and expanded the Point-of-Sale.

 The go-to-market strategy is for Omnna to expand into markets that have a need (pain point) for a comprehensive, cloud business solution.
 The Omnna team may enter markets directly, or with a market-specific reseller.

 The platform supports almost any relevant (with respect to the market) feature request a customer could make, which is the opposite of legacy platforms that have many inherent and insurmountable limitations.
 For example, Netsuite’s (acquired by Oracle for 9.3B) platform can’t support HIPPA compliance, but Omnna’s can/does.

 Omnna’s software can be deployed rapidly and simultaneously across any number of locations, supporting large scale implementations, which can greatly support mergers and acquisitions.